PL/I: ON-units and exception handling

-The existence of exception handling ON-units can have an effect on optimization, because variables can be inspected or altered in ON-units.
+The existence of exception handling -units can have an effect on optimization, because variables can be inspected or altered in -units.
 Values of variables that might otherwise be kept in registers between statements, may need to be returned to storage between statements.
 This is discussed in the section on Implementation Issues above.

 GO TO with a non-fixed target

 PL/I has counterparts for COBOL and FORTRAN's specialized GO TO statements.